20 lbs | Dimensions:

 The Naturepedic Organic Cotton Ultra Seamless Crib Mattress features a premium 252 coil innerspring plus strong 9 gauge edge support.

-A traditional innerspring mattress includes inner metal coils for firmness and support.
-This style of mattress is cumbersome compared to foam options, and some parents claim they feel resistance that causes pressure points.
-However, firmness is vital for babies to help avoid SIDs, and babies are lightweight enough that they are not likely to feel pressure points the way an adult does.
+A traditional innerspring mattress has inner metal coils for firmness and support.
+This style of mattress is cumbersome compared to foam products, and some parents claim they feel resistance that causes pressure points.
+However, firmness is vital for babies to help avoid SIDs, and babies are lightweight enough that it is highly unlikely that they feel pressure points the way an adult does.

 Some foams are better than others, and certified foam is potentially better than those without certifications.
 However, we are not fans of polyurethane foam, no matter what certification it has or what percentage comes from plants.
 Why?
 Foams are a petroleum-based product with added chemicals to create the cellular foam structure, and as a result, they emit VOCs.
 VOCs create an unhealthy breathing environment that can potentially cause health problems in both the short and long term.